djangocon/2025.djangocon.africa/README.md

 1. Local Configuration : ... (to be added)

 ## Steps for charging grant application  from csv file
-step 1 :  after exporting the google sheets grants application as a csv, rename the header with following names:
+1. After exporting the google sheets grants application as a csv, rename the header with following names:
     Timestamp,Column1,FullName,Email,Profession,CountryOrigin,CityTravelingFrom,YourNeed,AboutYourself,TypeofGrant,Budget

-step 2 : upload the csv file in /media/ step 3 : use the command `python manage.py preprocess /media/grants.csv  media/grants_treated.csv`
+2. Upload the csv file in /media/
+3. Use the command `python manage.py preprocess /media/grants.csv  media/grants_treated.csv`
-step 4 : After  content verification, use the command `python manage.py  import_file_grants   media/grants_treated.csv` to record data to the databases step 5 : to revert in case of error . use the command `python manage.py import_file_grants media/grants_treated --revert`
+4. After  content verification, use the command `python manage.py  import_file_grants   media/grants_treated.csv` to record data to the databases
+5. To revert in case of error . use the command `python manage.py import_file_grants media/grants_treated --revert`